Get

 These forms of colloidal silver are often called other names, such as silver hydrosol or silver water.
 They can be found online or in holistic health shops for pets.
 Remember that none of these have been regulated, and the amount of colloidal silver can vary wildly, even between batches of the same product.
 Some hold very low concentrations of colloidal silver, typically ranging from 10 to 30 parts per million.

-Why Is Colloidal Silver Used for Dogs?
+When Is Colloidal Silver Considered for Dogs?

 medical treatment of sick husky dog in vet clinic